 Evaluated oil and natural gas properties are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable, which is generally performed at the field level.
 Assets are grouped at the lowest level for which there is identifiable cash flows that are largely independent of the cash flows of other groups of assets.
-Estimates of future undiscounted net cash flows are determined by a third party petroleum engineering firm of the oil and natural gas properties to determine the recoverability of carrying amounts.
-If the net cost exceeds the undiscounted future net cash flows derived from risk adjusted total proved, probable, and possible reserves, then the fair value is determined using the discounted future net cash flows as the new carrying value with any excess net cost recorded as impairment with a corresponding amount recorded to accumulated depletion, depreciation and amortization.
-As of March 31, 2018 and 2017, no impairment of proved oil and natural gas properties is required.
+Estimates of future undiscounted net cash flows are determined by a third-party petroleum engineering firm for proved oil and natural gas properties to determine the recoverability of carrying amounts.
+If the net cost exceeds the undiscounted future net cash flows, then the fair value is determined using the discounted future net cash flows as the new carrying value with any excess net cost recorded as impairment with a corresponding amount recorded to accumulated depreciation, depletion and amortization.
+As of March 31, 2019 and 2018, no impairment of proved oil and natural gas properties is required.

-Unevaluated oil and natural gas properties totaled \$1,931,747 and \$5,969,840 at March 31, 2018 and 2017, respectively.
+Unevaluated oil and natural gas properties totaled \$1,799,297 and \$1,931,747 at March 31, 2019 and 2018, respectively.
 These properties are periodically assessed for impairment of value and a loss is recognized at the time of impairment by providing an impairment allowance.
 As unevaluated leases expire and are not renewed estimated costs of these leases are charged to abandonment expense.
-No impairment was required as of March 31, 2018 and 2017; however, abandonment of expired leases charged to expense totaled \$830,484 and \$1,292,914 for the years ended March 31, 2018 and 2017, respectively.
+No impairment was required as of March 31, 2019 and 2018; however, abandonment of expired leases charged to expense totaled \$132,450 and \$830,484 for the years ended March 31, 2019 and 2018, respectively.

-During the year ended March 31, 2018, the Company sold working interests in oil and natural gas properties generating total proceeds of \$200,000 and recorded a gain totaling \$91,832, included in gain on sale of natural gas properties in the accompanying statement of operations.
+During the year ended March 31, 2018, the Company sold working interests in oil and natural gas properties generating total proceeds of \$200,000 and recorded a gain totaling \$91,832, included in gain on sale of natural gas properties in the accompanying statements of operations.